 Natural and Historical Sights

 The sea salt industry was a defining part of the Turks Islands history, and the remains from this enterprise, the shallow salt salinas, water inlet gates, and windmill pump bases, can still be seen today.

-There is no established center or attraction for this part of Turks and Caicos heritage, just open pond and flats that are free to explore.
-The salina near Cockburn Town offer the best remaining salt infrastructure sights, and Hawkes Nest Salina near the Cruise Center has the best display of crystallized sea salt.
+There is no established center or attraction for this part of Turks and Caicos heritage, just an open pond and flats that are free to explore.
+The salina near Cockburn Town offers the best-remaining salt infrastructure sights, and Hawkes Nest Salina near the Cruise Center has the best display of crystallized sea salt.